 With the meat saw, Roy makes short work of separating the two roasts.
-The butt portion will be the larger of the two, going about 9 or 10 lbs, the picnic in the 5 to 6 lb range.
+The butt portion will be the larger of the two, at about 9 or 10 lbs.
+The picnic in the 5 to 6 lb range.

-Back at home, I cut off the rind from the picnic roast, leaving a good amount of fat cap which will help self-baste the meat as it cooks low n’ slow.
+Back at home, I cut off the rind from the picnic roast.
+That leaves a good amount of fat cap which will help self-baste the meat as it cooks low n’ slow.
 Some folks will cut to the surface of the picnic roast, apply seasonings and then put the rind/fat combination back over top.

 In addition to the injection liquid, the roasts receive a generous coating of Dizzy Dust Coarse Blend.
-This blend has larger grinds of peppers, sugars, herbs and spices in order for them to adhere to these bigger pieces of meat and also to keep burning temps for the coarse sugar high.
+This blend has larger grinds of peppers, sugars, herbs and spices.
+Designed to adhere to these bigger pieces of meat, it also keeps burning temps for the coarse sugar high.
 This blend can definitely hold up to a long, low and slow cook!

 Also in the picture you’ll see the spritz bottle.
-Once again, the meat will get an occasional spritz of apple juice and apple cider vinegar mix (8 parts juice to each part vinegar, approximately), starting about 2-3 hours into the cook and then every hour or two thereafter.
+This is an apple juice and apple cider vinegar mix (8 parts juice to each part vinegar, approximately).
+The meat will get an occasional spritz, starting about 2-3 hours into the cook and then every hour or two thereafter.

 A pork picnic or butt roast can be excellently flavored with almost any fruit or nut wood.
 Apple, cherry, hickory and pecan all produce excellent results.

-After a long, low n’ slow cook, the two roasts are almost fully rendered; all that remains are the bones, some fat and skin.
+After a long, low n’ slow cook, the two roasts are almost fully rendered.
+All that remains are the bones, some fat and skin.
 As you can see, there is not much from the 16 lbs of pork that has not rendered out!
 Between this bit of waste and what gets cooked off, you can expect about a 60% yield from your original raw weight.
-That would mean that the results here, picnic roast meat on the top, butt roast on the bottom, would net a little less than 10 lbs worth of pulled pork; enough to satisfy a good-sized Super Bowl party crowd!
+That would mean that the results here, picnic roast meat on the left, butt roast on the right, would net a little less than 10 lbs worth of pulled pork; enough to satisfy a good-sized Super Bowl party crowd!